June 14, 2015

 It’s not unusual for men and women to ask whether there is any order and meaning in the chaotic world around us.
-Alistair Begg explains that the doctrine of the providence of God enables the Christian to offer a different perspective.
+Alistair Begg explains that the doctrine of the providence of God enables the Christian to offer a hopeful answer.
 All things are ordered by God for His glory, and because He is both powerful and good, we can find comfort and security in trusting His providence.

 I’d like to read from the book of Genesis and from chapter 45.
 I’ll be glad for you to follow along as I read Genesis 45.
 I’ll read from verse 1 through to the end of, I think, verse 15.
 And Genesis 45 here is picking up this amazing encounter between Joseph and his brothers.
 You will perhaps recall this story; if you don’t, it will reward your reading, and you could read it through this week and find it very, very helpful to you.